 Just as delicate but slightly more classical in feel, the Veto Collection uses exquisitely cut white sapphire marquise stones set in 14k yellow gold creating pieces that could easily pass for being handed down by a stylish and chic family matriarch.
 (The Veto Sapphire Mis-Match Stud Earrings and Veto Sapphire Necklace have to be our personal favourites.)

 Changing the way people think about cultured diamonds depends a lot on education and creativity.
 When you understand the real impact mining for diamonds has on the planet, it becomes apparent that another option is needed.
 Conscious, kind and undeniably cool, Lark and Berry isn’t just a better option for buying diamonds – it’s a better option for buying jewellery, period.
-Shop online now visit: larkandberry.com
+Find out more and shop online now: larkandberry.com